martinthomson/quic-tls/draft-thomson-quic-tls.md

   {{pre-handshake-protected}}).

-## QUIC Transport Parameters {#quic_transport_parameters}

-Values that are relatively static and won't change over the duration of the TLS handshake can be included in the TLS handshake in Hello extensions.
-This ensures that the values are usable immediately and modification is detected.

-QUIC transport parameters are added to two new extensions: the `quic_transport_parameters` extension and the `quic_options` extension.
+## QUIC-Specific Extensions {#quic-extensions}

+A client describes characteristics of the transport protocol it intends to conduct with the server in a new QUIC-specific extensions in its ClientHello.
+The server uses this information to determine whether it wants to continue the connection, request source address validation, or reject the connection.
+Having this information unencrypted permits this check to occur prior to committing the resources needed to complete the initial key exchange.

+If the server decides to complete the connection, it generates a corresponding response and includes it in the EncryptedExtensions message.

-These extensions are not confidentiality-protected when sent by the client, but the server response is included in the EncryptedExtensions message and therefore encrypted.
-The data contained is integrity protected once the handshake completes.
+These parameters are not confidentiality-protected when sent by the client, but the server response is protected by the handshake traffic keys.
+The entire exchange is integrity protected once the handshake completes.

+This information is not used by DTLS, but can be passed to the QUIC protocol as initialization parmeters.

 ### The quic_transport_parameters Extension {#quic_transport_parameters}